chemiker/e.nigma-buttons/readme.txt

 == Description ==

 e.nigma buttons is a lightweight plugin that adresses a common problem that applies to many WordPress users: Visually highlight a link (e.g. a download link).
-One great solution of this problem is a button.
+One great solution is the use of buttons

 The purpose of a button is clear.
 You press that button and something happens.
 This is a well known principle that most users are aware of.
 In contrast to regular text links (e.g. a download link), buttons are more likely to be noticed, especially if you use them in combination with an icon.